robin-cls/fftw3_pybind/README.md

 For a simple FFT computation, we observed some differences between the C program call and the Python call.

+The build environment needs cmake, pybind11 and fftw3 in it

 Build can be reproduced by cleaning the build folder and doing the following :
 ```
 cd build